nauam/Courses/docs/administration/architecture-and-deployment/aws.md

 ### IAM

-Create a Role to allow the QW Control EC2 and S3 plugins to access AWS API so we don’t have to specify access and secret key strings.
+Create a Role to allow the Rundeck EC2 and S3 plugins to access AWS API so we don’t have to specify access and secret key strings.

 - Go to the AWS Management Console and open the IAM console at [https://console.aws.amazon.com/iam/](https://console.aws.amazon.com/iam/)
 - In the navigation pane of the console, click Roles and then click Create New Role.
-- Add the role name: qwcontrolpro-ec2-instance-role
+- Add the role name: rundeckpro-ec2-instance-role
 - Attach the following policies: AmazonS3FullAccess, AmazonEc2ReadOnlyAccess

 ![](~@assets/img/aws-iam.png)